chuckremes/ruby-io/FAQ.md

     There is tremendous overlap between these calls which leads to confusion as to which one is correct to use for a given problem.
 This project will simplify that choice.

-5. Will this project support my ancient operating system and it's possibly weird system calls?
+5. Will this project support my ancient operating system and its possibly weird system calls?

     A. Target is to support POSIX as a baseline.
 If the ancient system conforms to POSIX, then it will be supported.
 As a general rule of thumb, if the operating system is earlier than Linux kernel 4.1, OSX 10.12, Windows 10, FreeBSD 11, OpenBSD 6, or NetBSD 7 then support will be spotty.
 Patches to the core system to support older systems will likely not be accepted; instead, a `ruby-io-patches` project could be created to collect patches for older systems and loaded only when necessary.
 I do not intend to pollute the core library to support systems 10+ years old.